textpattern/textpattern.github.io/brand/editorial-guide.md

 ## Writing tips

 Writing is a wonderfully varied craft.
-Doing it well hinges on knowing the audience, and the genre and type of writing needed; having a knack for syntax and diction, to say nothing of grammar; and having a set of guidelines like these at hand to spot check one’s progress.
+Doing it well hinges on knowing the audience, and the genre and type of writing needed; having a knack for syntax and diction, to say nothing of grammar; and having a set of guidelines like these at hand to spot check one's progress.

 Good use of syntax (sentence structure) and diction (word choice) will make even the driest topics and eye-glazing expository more pleasant to read.
 Improve the readability of text by mixing sentence structures to break repetitive patterns and cutting needless words.

 ### Compound sentences

-Compound sentences are a fine item in the writer’s bag of tricks.
-But that’s often not the case, and that _is_ a problem.
+Compound sentences are a fine item in the writer's bag of tricks.
+But that's often not the case, and that _is_ a problem.

-Again, not always good advice for other types of writing, but for expository like documentation, it’s generally a good idea.
+Again, not always good advice for other types of writing, but for expository like documentation, it's generally a good idea.
 Careful, though, sometimes a single longer sentence can read more smoothly if it's free of needless word bloat.
 Having multiple shorter sentences does not mean end up having choppy, stilted reading.
 Use your best judgement.

 Clauses and phrases can appear anywhere in a sentence: beginning, middle, or end.
 When clauses are used in the middle, adverbs, idioms, and other excesses often end up flapping on the ends.
-That’s not a bad thing, per se, but too much flapping becomes unbearable reading.
+That's not a bad thing, per se, but too much flapping becomes unbearable reading.
 Be careful with the following:

 **Adverbs and adverb phrases**:

 Adverbs, like *however*, *meanwhile*, and so on can load paragraphs down quick if used too often, for example:

-> 'However, if you click this one . . .’
-Or, 'Don’t use that one, however.’
+> 'However, if you click this one . . .'
+Or, 'Don't use that one, however.'

 **Idioms** like *in other words*, *in any case*, *on the other hand*, and so on can also overburden paragraphs if used too frequently at ends of sentences, for example:

- > In other words, don’t do this.
+ > In other words, don't do this.

 One idiom that you will need a lot when writing documentation is _for example_ (as the two previous paragraphs might suggest).
-Because documentation rely heavily on this particular idiom, it’s especially important to subdue it as much as possible.
+Because documentation rely heavily on this particular idiom, it's especially important to subdue it as much as possible.
 Using the idiom at the end of a paragraph, as used above, just before an actual example, is one good way to employ it.

 Another good and appropriate way of using idioms like *for example* and *in other words* is as Latin abbreviations (i.e. *e.g.* and *i.e.*, respectively).
 See what just happened there?
 Latin abbreviations should **only** be used in parenthetical notation, and there is no need to make them italic, for example: